Natural Gas System Rebuild

 What neighborhoods have been completed in the Entergy New Orleans gas rebuild project?

-When will my neighborhood be repaired/rebuilt?
+When will the gas system in my neighborhood be replaced?

-Entergy New Orleans believes that a condition-based approach is the best way to ensure safe and reliable gas service for the long-term.
-The approach provides the flexibility to stay ahead of any pipe deteriorations or other conditions that could jeopardize system reliability.
-A map that shows areas completed and are being planned for the rebuild is available on entergy-neworleans.com.
-For the next three years, the gas rebuild plans to focus on the Gentilly, Uptown/Hollygrove, Chef Pass and Lakeview (under I-610) areas.
+The approach Entergy New Orleans is using is intended to provide the flexibility to stay ahead of pipe deteriorations or other conditions that could jeopardize system reliability.
+A map that shows areas completed and areas being planned for the rebuild is available on entergy-neworleans.com/gas/.
+For the next several years, the gas rebuild plans to focus on the Seventh Ward, partial Upper Ninth Ward, Gentilly, and Hollygrove.